-- A second connection to Weston Road from the internal street grid north of the proposed Weston Road/Bass Pro Mills Drive intersection is proposed. - A new internal north-south collector street between the proposed Bass Pro Mills extension with Rutherford Road opposite the Vellore Woods Boulevard/Rutherford Road intersection. - New internal north-south collector streets are proposed with a new connection at Rutherford Road parallel to Weston Road.
+- A new connection to Weston Road, opposite the existing Astona Boulevard signalized intersection, from the proposed internal road network shall be protected for.
+Consideration will be given to mitigate the potential for traffic into the neighbourhood of Weston Downs, west of Weston Road.
+Future consideration of the protection for this connection shall be reviewed by York Region no sooner than 2019. - A third connection to Weston Road from the internal street grid north of the proposed Weston Road/Bass Pro Mills Drive intersection is proposed. - A new internal north-south collector street between the proposed Bass Pro Mills extension with Rutherford Road opposite the Vellore Woods Boulevard/Rutherford Road intersection.

+proposed with a new connection at Rutherford Road parallel to Weston Road.
 Consideration will be given to connecting these streets with the existing Westcreek Drive and Creditview Road south of the Study Area.
 This internal street network will help to keep traffic internal to development blocks, and divert traffic away from Weston Road.

-The long-term plan for these streets, additional

-transportation improvements, and strategies beyond the Secondary Plan boundary will need to be planned and implemented over time.
+The long-term plan for these streets, additional transportation improvements, and strategies beyond the Secondary Plan boundary will need to be planned and implemented over time.
 Further comprehensive transportation analysis will be required through the Tertiary Plan process for the Vaughan Mills Mall Area as identified on Schedule A.